 What they are worth is what makes us feel good about owning them.

 So, think about this the next time you charge for your professional service.
-Think about what it is worth to the patient to have you; a principled, compassionate and skilled clinician who studied 8 years and practiced another –X– years (insert the number of years) to deliver a service that would be hard -even impossible- for anyone else to replicate.
+Think about what it is worth to the client to have you deliver a service that would be hard -even impossible- for anyone else to replicate.

 And then, you would no longer need to ask “How much should I charge?”